yiphei/yif-AI/encoder_decoder_transformer/README.md

 The idea here is similar to weight tying of token embedding but for positional embedding.
 By subtracting positional embedding, the update frequency & magnitude of positional weights is increased.
 When coupled with token embedding weight tying, this should improve latent separation between token and positional embedding (i.e. more contrastive learning).

-Another related benefit is the following.
+Another related benefit is the following (this assumes usage of weight tying of output layer with token embedding, which is true in this model).
 Remember that any hidden state $h_t$ carries positional information.
-First, this stems from the use of positional embedding in creating the model input embeddings $E$ for the first hidden layer.
-Second, because $h_t$ is exposed to $\\{h_i \mid 1 \leq i < t\\}$ via the attention mechanism and positional information is important for good contextual understanding, the attention mechanism and other model operations should also carry forward the positional information.
+This stems from the use of positional embedding in creating the model input embeddings $E$ for the first hidden layer.
+Moreover, because $h_t$ is exposed to $\\{h_i \mid 1 \leq i < t\\}$ via the attention mechanism and positional information is important for good contextual understanding, the attention mechanism and other model operations should also carry forward the positional information.
 Yet, due to output layer weight tying, the final hidden state $h_t$ is expected to exhibit the greatest affinity with the next token embedding only.
 Since $h_t$ carries positional information, $h_t$ presumably needs to remove or suppress it when approaching the output layer.
 By explicitly subtracting the positional embedding before the output layer, such burden should be lifted, and more compute can be spent elsewhere.
-Results validate this below.
+Results validate this intuition below.

 ### Embedding loss